← Back to ResourcesBreed Guides

 Encouraged at every stage, just calibrated.
 Cardiac fitness HELPS; deconditioning hurts.
 Think “your Cavalier should be tired, not exhausted.”

-Stage B1/B2: normal exercise, no restrictions.
-30–45 minutes daily activity (walks, gentle play).
-Calgary winter consideration: cold-weather walks are fine — wind chill below -20°C is the only routine concern.
+Stage B1 or B2: normal exercise, no restrictions.
+30 to 45 minutes daily activity (walks, gentle play).
+Calgary winter consideration: cold-weather walks are fine.
+Wind chill below -20°C is the only routine concern.
 Indoor play days are better than skipping.

 Stage C: moderate, calibrated exercise.
-Two 15–20 minute relaxed walks per day.
-Avoid exhausting exercise, hot summer days, prolonged uphill climbs.
-Watch for the early-tiring signal — if your dog suddenly wants to turn around at 10 minutes when 20 was normal, that is information.
-Call your cardiologist if pattern persists.
+Two 15 to 20 minute relaxed walks per day.
+Avoid exhausting exercise, hot summer days, and prolonged uphill climbs.
+Watch for the early-tiring signal.
+If your dog suddenly wants to turn around at 10 minutes when 20 was normal, that is information.
+Call your cardiologist if the pattern persists.

 Stage D: gentle, dog-led exercise only.
 Five-minute potty walks, indoor sniffing games, slow leisurely wandering.
 If your dog stops, the walk is over.